aws-samples/amazon-mq-workshop/labs/lab-4.md

 ### 1. Prerequisites

-You should have an AmazonMQ broker running and configured the necessary environment variable as per the guide below.
+You should have an AmazonMQ broker running and have configured the necessary environment variable as per the guide below.

 <details><summary>Store environment variable</summary><p>